-GnuPG (GNU Privacy Guard, often called as GPG) package in most of the today’s Linux distributions comes by default, if in-case it’s not installed you may apt or yum it from repository.
+GnuPG (GNU Privacy Guard, often called GPG) package in most of today’s Linux distributions comes by default, if in-case it’s not installed you may apt or yum it from the repository.

 sudo apt-get install gnupg

 Now you can encrypt a file using GPG.
 As soon as you run the gpg